Learn how to make watercolor brushes for Procreate 5. Watercolor brushes allow you to create digital illustrations that look like watercolor.

 From there, you can start playing with the settings.
 For a typical brush, here's what I change.

 - In the stroke menu, I lower the spacing and raise the streamline.
-Lowering the spacing creates a smoother stroke, but it also reduced how large the brush can be.
+Lowering the spacing creates a smoother stroke, but it also reduces the size of the brush.
 Raising the streamline removes any shakiness from your hand.

 - In the shape source, you can raise the scatter and rotation to add a rougher edge.
-This can make it look more realistic that a smooth line.
+This can make it look more realistic than a smooth line.

 - Grain can be changed by editing and choosing a paper source from the source library.
 This creates a textured look.
 (I typically leave it as is, though.)

-- In the rendering menu, you can change the opacity of the flow.
-A light glaze creates a transparent brush.
-Intense blending creates an opaque brush.
+- You can change the opacity of the flow in the rendering menu.
+A light glaze creates a transparent brush, while intense blending creates an opaque brush.

 - Don't forget to name your brush!